lornebb/NullAnIon/README.md

 ![Null Logo](static/images/nullanion-logo.svg)

 Nullanion offers music services for those that need quality, delivered on time.

 At Nullanion, one can order a mix or master of a song, EP or full length LP (Album).
-Other services include Ad.
-Production, Soundtrack and Sound Design.
+Another service of Additional Production is on offer also.
 Follow the form for each service to customise your order down to revisions and next day delivery, then order.
-After purchase, upload your stems directly to your engineer or producer.
+After purchase, upload your stems directly to your engineer or producers computer.

 ## Contents